 9. Tea Tree Essential Oil

 Many people use tea tree oil for its antibacterial properties.
-I love tea tree oil, and I use it in many ways – in my soap, in my deodorant, and even in my laundry detergent (it helps me manage a dust mite allergy– this is the detergent I use and I love it.
+I love tea tree oil, and I use it in many ways – in my soap, in my deodorant, and even in my laundry detergent, as it helps me manage a dust mite allergy– this is the detergent I use and I love it.

 Tea tree oil is a popular essential oil for treating asthma and the lungs because is an effective expectorant that can loosen and help remove mucus, making it easier to breathe.
 It can also help with coughing and bronchitis (source).